 Some people have asked what motivates me to research and write about a subject.
 It's often stumbling across strange and surprising information about a place I already know.
 In the case of my histories of mountains, it was finding out that a hotel used to operate on Mt Feathertop which I thought of as a remote and undeveloped place.
 For Donna Buang it was learning that thousands of people used to ski there and while there is almost nothing there today, it used to be a proper ski resort.
 Those stories seemed unlikely, so I did some poking around and found out that they were true, but no one had ever written anything about them.

-The ski lift directory is by far the most popular thing I've ever written (around 280,000 views last time I looked).
-It's more of a list than a proper article but I was provoked to make a start on it by information in books and websites that I knew to be inaccurate.
-I worked as a corporate researcher and reference librarian before the internet made my profession largely obsolete early this century, so I had the skills and the disposition required to do that sort of thing.
+The ski lift directory is by far the most popular thing I've ever written (over 280,000 views last time I looked).
+It's more of a list than a properly written article but I was provoked to make a start on it by information in articles, books and websites that I knew to be inaccurate and I wanted to set the record straight.
+I worked as a corporate researcher, fact checker and reference librarian before the internet made my profession largely obsolete early this century, so I had the skills and the disposition required to do that sort of thing.

-Finally I wrote a few of the walk guides during the time I was walks secretary and later president of a large walking club.
-Many of the best hikes in Victoria were not described in published books, so I wrote descriptions of them to assist people leading club walks to places I knew fairly well.
-The notes were well received and circulated beyond the club, so while I haven't been involved with the club for many years, I've continued to write descriptions of good walks that are not in guidebooks.
+Finally I wrote a number of the walk guides during the time I was walks secretary and later president of a large hiking club.
+Many of the best walks in Victoria were not described in published books, so I wrote descriptions of them to assist people leading club walks to places I knew fairly well.
+The notes were well received and circulated beyond the club, so while I haven't been involved with the club for a decade, I've continued to write descriptions of good walks that are not in guidebooks.

-There's a fair bit of ski history on this site, but I started out writing short histories of mountain huts.
-I have a fairly strong knowledge of most areas of mountain history.
+There's a fair bit of ski history on this site, but I started out writing short histories of mountain huts in Victoria for groups like the Kosciusko Huts Association and I have a fairly strong knowledge of most areas of mountain history.
 However timber mills and tramlines, mining and mountain cattlemen had been covered extensively by other authors, so I ended up writing longer articles on ski history as it was an area of mountain history that had been largely neglected.
 But once I've finished a few more ski history articles I'm working on, I will resume work on mountain hut histories and hopefully upload a history of hydro electricity in Victoria as well as articles on subjects beyond the mountains.

 Thoughts on writing local or specialised histories